 - Use this link to determine your Business Tax Receipt Category.
 Once you have determined the appropriate category from the listing, complete the application and pay the application fee, if required.

-- Application Information & Instructions
+- Application Information and Instructions

 The cost of a Business Tax Receipt varies, depending on the type of business, the number of employees, and other factors.
 The professional business tax rate starts at $100 for one professional.